moonstar-x/old-server-setup/docs/game-servers/arma3.md

     workshop_download_item 107410 <mod_id>

-After they've been installed, we'll need to symlinks from mod folders to our *Arma 3* server's directory.
+After they've been installed, we'll need to create symlinks from the mod folders to our *Arma 3* server's directory.
 For this we'll need to access the *~/arma3mods* folder that we created previously (note that all the filenames here are lowercase).
 For each mod we'll create a symlink from the id folder to the server folder with the mod name.

     ln -s ~/arma3mods/steamapps/workshop/content/107410/<mod_id> ~/arma3/@<mod_name>